charon-bo/charon-bo.github.io/_pages/about.md

 [2024/01] Our work on bidirectional human-robot interaction e-skin has been accepted by ICRA 2024, Japan, Yokohama.

+[2024/01] SSR Group held the 2023 annual summary meeting and conducted academic exchanges with the laboratory of [Professor Zhong Junwen](https://scholar.google.com/citations?user=AYU2uIoAAAAJ&hl=en) of the University of Macau, in Macau, China

 [2023/10] Shilong obtained the internship offer from [Tencent Robotics X](https://mp.weixin.qq.com/s/A3mGZ6zK6WOZpPU8ks-Qsw) lab and will continue research on robot tactile!

 [2023/10] Shilong received the Tsinghua University second-class scholarship!